 Requirements: Integrated Program in Humane Studies

-The Integrated Program in Humane Studies (IPHS)concentration is an interdisciplinary program that integrates all four branches of a liberal arts education.
+The Integrated Program in Humane Studies (IPHS) concentration is an interdisciplinary program that integrates all four branches of a liberal arts education.
 We believe that asking and answering many of our big questions requires moving beyond boundaries and combining ideas and approaches from multiple disciplines.
+What makes our interdisciplinary approach unique is the blending, within each and every course, of disciplinary perspectives from all four branches of the liberal arts.

-Note: Completion of the first-year, introductory seminar in IPHS counts toward the IPHS Concentration and may also fulfill up to one (1) unit of diversification in humanities or social sciences.
+Note: Completion of the first-year, introductory seminar in IPHS counts toward the IPHS concentration and may also fulfill up to one unit of diversification in humanities or social sciences.

 More details are available in the IPHS Diversification Credits table.